 conditions are discouraged from using the hot tub.
 Children under 12 years of age must be accompanied by an adult when using the hot tub due to the risk of heat,

 bacteria, dehydration & drowning.
 The CDC advises that children under the age of 5 should not use hot tubs.
-The Hot Tub and Pool close at 10:00pm, local standard time.
+The Hot Tub and Pool close at dusk.

 The lost and found is located near the Siesta Dunes Management Office next to the